 While ST was successful and achieved a positive recommendation, we were ultimately forced to withdraw the YONDELIS application because the price that was offered by the Government was less than 20% of what payers in EU, the US and Canada were paying, and certainly well below ST’s acquisition costs.

 Agreeing to this price would have jeopardised the pricing arrangements our partner PharmaMar had achieved in other jurisdictions.
 As a result, YONDELIS is not on the PBS but is now available via private prescription.
 There is no commercial return for ST. In fact, we have incurred significant losses and patients now only have access at a not-insubstantial cost.

-The point we make via this case study is this: The NMP must live up to its original affordable access objectives by mandating processes that encourage and incentivise pharma companies to submit reimbursement applications for rare disease therapies, or at the very least, not put in place barriers for such therapies to be reimbursed.
+The point we make via these case studies is this: The NMP must live up to its original affordable access objectives by mandating processes that encourage and incentivise pharma companies to submit reimbursement applications for rare disease therapies, or at the very least, not enable barriers for such therapies to be reimbursed.

 It is prudent to remember that the complexity and cost of submitting a reimbursement application for any therapy is the same, regardless of the Commonwealth’s expenditure.

-The YONDELIS case study is but one example.
-To our knowledge, navigating PBS reimbursement processes currently incur the highest application and administrative fees in the world.
+The YONDELIS and PEMAZYRE case studies are examples.
+To our knowledge, Australia’s existing PBS reimbursement processes currently incur the highest application and administrative fees in the world.

 Fees to submit reimbursement applications to both the MSAC and PBAC in recent years have meant that the cost of submitting a major submission is now well in excess of $300,000.

 ST has estimated that the combination of fee increases, new fees for various processes and internal costs of submission preparation will mean that the real cost per submission is approaching $750,000.